frank-524/github-slideshow/_posts/0000-01-02-frankchaparro.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to frankchaparro's slide!"
 ---
 This is frankchaparro's slide
 Use the left arrow to go back!